thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

 After we've gotten the dataItem and jQuery object for node we need to see if the node that was selected was a actually a Customer (we don't care about the grouping or selling company nodes).
-To do this we check if the dataItem has any children, if it doesn't, that means a Customer was selected.
+To do this we check if the dataItem has any children; if it doesn't, that means a Customer was selected.

 We then call the `updateGridCustomerFilter` function, this takes a customerId as a parameter.